Dr Elizabeth Phillips

 Political Theology: A Guide for the Perplexed (Continuum, 2012).

-‘Politics and Political Theology’, in The T & T Clark Companion to Christian Ethics, edited by Tobias Winright (forthcoming from T&T Clark).
+‘Politics and Political Theology’ in The T & T Clark Companion to Christian Ethics (ed.)
+Tobias Winright (T&T Clark, 2021).

-‘The Problem of Race in Christianity’ in A World of Inequalities: Christian and Muslim Perspectives, edited by Lucinda Mosher (forthcoming from Georgetown University Press).
+‘The Problem of Race in Christianity’ in A World of Inequalities: Christian and Muslim Perspectives (ed.)
+Lucinda Mosher (Georgetown University Press, 2021).

-Contributor) ‘Conversations on Power: Some Reflections on Building Bridges Seminar 2017’ in Power – Divine and Human: Christian and Muslim Perspectives, edited by Lucinda Mosher and David Marshall (Georgetown University Press, 2020).
+Contributor) ‘Conversations on Power: Some Reflections on Building Bridges Seminar 2017’ in Power – Divine and Human: Christian and Muslim Perspectives (eds.)
+Lucinda Mosher and David Marshall (Georgetown University Press, 2020).

-‘Anabaptist Theologies’, in The Blackwell Companion to Political Theology, second edition, edited by Peter Scott and William Cavanaugh (forthcoming from Wiley-Blackwell, 2018).
+‘Anabaptist Theologies’ in The Blackwell Companion to Political Theology, second edition, (eds.)
+Peter Scott and William Cavanaugh (forthcoming from Wiley-Blackwell, 2018).

-‘The Church and the Elusive “Public”’, in Grace, Governance and Globalization: Theology and Public Life, edited by Lieven Boeve, Stephan van Erp, and Martin Poulsom (T&T Clark, 2017).
+‘The Church and the Elusive “Public”’ in Grace, Governance and Globalization: Theology and Public Life (eds.)
+Lieven Boeve, Stephan van Erp, and Martin Poulsom (T&T Clark, 2017).

-‘Virtue Ethics and Social Justice’, in Christian Faith and Social Justice: Five Views, edited by Victor McCracken (Bloomsbury, 2014).
+‘Virtue Ethics and Social Justice’ in Christian Faith and Social Justice: Five Views (ed.)
+Victor McCracken (Bloomsbury, 2014).

-‘Saying “Peace” When There is No Peace: An American Christian Zionist Congregation on Peace, Militarism and Settlements’, in Comprehending Christian Zionism: Perspectives in Comparison, edited by Göran Gunner and Robert Smith (Fortress Press, 2014).
+‘Saying “Peace” When There is No Peace: An American Christian Zionist Congregation on Peace, Militarism and Settlements’ in Comprehending Christian Zionism: Perspectives in Comparison (eds.)
+Göran Gunner and Robert Smith (Fortress Press, 2014).